Skip to main content

 • At least 20 minutes of non-face-to-face clinical staff time per month

 Some practices have CCM documentation built into their EHR’s outpatient record.
-Other practices have implemented specialized software to track time and ensure all of the required components for CCM billing are met.
+Other practices have implemented specialized software to track time and ensure all required components for CCM billing are met.
 Some software have the ability to not only track documentation, but also send reminders to the provider, patient, and their caregivers.
 A few practices have chosen to track CCM manually.

 Who in my practice should I engage when designing and implementing CCM?

 Implementing CCM in your practice requires broad support, beginning with leadership and the medical staff.
 Successful implementation requires a cultural change and is supported by clearly defined roles and workflows for everyone on the care team.
 Working with coding and billing staff before implementing CCM is important for developing complete documentation and systems to bill for the service.
-Consider working with health information technology staff to identify or develop how patient contacts will be captured in the EHR.
-Engage other members of the care team, such as pharmacists, social workers, dietitians, nurses, and others who will have contact with the patient.
+Collaborate with health information technology staff to identify or develop how patient contacts will be captured in the EHR.
+Engage other members of the care team, such as pharmacists, social workers, dietitians, nurses, medical assistants, and others who will have contact with the patient.

 How should I schedule staff to provide CCM services?